NuageZHU/Tic-Tac-Toe/README.md

 ## 🧠 About the Developer

-**Zhu Kuangyun** – 4th year student, INSA Lyon (Telecom Department) This project was designed independently as a **personal front-end project**, integrating learning and practical coding for technical internship application.
+**Zhu Kuangyun** – 4th year engineering student, INSA Lyon (Telecommunications Department)
+This project is part of my personal portfolio, demonstrating interactive front-end application development and component-based architecture using React.

 ---